gravures/gnome-builder-python-plugins/README.md

 pip install packaging>=20.9 --upgrade -t ~/.local/share/flatpak/app/org.gnome.Builder/current/active/files/lib/python3.9/site-packages
 ```

+Note: pip does not permit to uninstall package in a custom directory, if you want to remove thoses packages you should do it manually.

 ## python-517 plugin

 Provide a modern python build system defined through the [PEP 517](https://www.python.org/dev/peps/pep-0517/#build-requirements) (a build-system independent format for source trees).
 This is also well known as the [pyproject.toml](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) interface.